mupfdev/rainbow-joe/README.md

-A question I hear alot is why I'm using C for this project instead of a modern language like Rust, Haskell or `[insert your preferred language here]`, because writing games in C is neither a easy thing to do nor very common (anymore).
+A question I hear alot is why I'm using C for this project instead of a modern language like Rust, Haskell or `[insert your preferred language here]`, because writing games in C is neither a easy thing to do nor very common (these days).

 The main reason is obvious and I already mentioned it in the introduction: to get some exercise in C programming.
 And writing a game in C seemed like a fun